aspose-total/Aspose.Total-Products/total/en/python-net/conversion/xlsm-to-docm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert XLSM to DOCM?</h2>

+XLSM and DOCM are two different file formats used for different purposes.
+XLSM is an Excel file format used to store macro-enabled workbooks, while DOCM is a Microsoft Word file format used to store documents with macros.
+Converting XLSM to DOCM is necessary when a user wants to use the macros stored in the XLSM file in a Word document.

+<h2>How Aspose.Total helps for XLSM to DOCM Conversion?</h2>
-For a Python developer, who is trying to add a XLSM to DOCM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including XLSM and DOCM files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert XLSM file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET is a comprehensive package of APIs that helps developers to automate the conversion process of XLSM to DOCM.
+It is a full package of various APIs dealing with different file formats including XLSM and DOCM files.
+The conversion process is mainly in two steps.
+Firstly, use Aspose.Cells for Python via .NET API to convert XLSM file to HTML.
+After that, by using Word Python API Aspose.Words for Python via .NET, save the created HTML into the desired Microsoft Word format.

+The Aspose.Cells for Python via .NET API provides a wide range of features to manipulate Excel files.
+It supports a variety of features such as creating, editing, and converting Excel files.
+It also supports a variety of file formats such as XLSM, XLSX, XLSB, CSV, and HTML.

+The Aspose.Words for Python via .NET API provides a wide range of features to manipulate Word documents.
+It supports a variety of features such as creating, editing, and converting Word documents.
+It also supports a variety of file formats such as DOCM, DOCX, RTF, HTML, and PDF.

+By using Aspose.Total for Python via .NET, developers can easily automate the conversion process of XLSM to DOCM.
+It provides a comprehensive package of APIs that helps developers to quickly and easily convert XLSM to DOCM.
+It also provides a wide range of features to manipulate Excel and Word documents.

 {{% /blocks/products/pf/feature-page-summary %}}